gdhillon2/resumeTailor/README.md

 # ResumeTailor
 ResumeTailor is a web application that helps users quickly iterate on resumes, receive real-time AI-powered feedback, and download ATS-compliant, fully parsable documents—making the job application process faster and more effective.
+Visit it [here](https://resume-tailor-eta.vercel.app/)!

 **Note: Account creation is temporarily unavailable as user testing has concluded.
 Please refer to the screenshots below for an overview of the application.**